Please find below information about all of the members of our Governing Body.

 After university, I worked in the IT industry for 34 years for retail, financial and software companies, but when my granddaughter was born I wanted to spend more time with her so now work as a customer advisor at United Utilities.
 I enjoy playing touch rugby, knitting, sewing, DIY and taking on new interests.
 I welcome the opportunity to help and support all those involved with St Philip’s in any way I can.

-I joined the Governing Body in January 2018 as a Foundation Governor.
+I joined the Governing Body as a Foundation Governor.
 I moved to Warrington from Kent in 2011.
 I live in Old Hall with my husband and 3 young children, whom I hope will all be pupils of St Philip’s.

 My hobbies include anything arts and crafts based, especially crochet and sewing.
 I also enjoy DIY and home interior design.